 Along Orange County’s 42 miles of coastline, there are quiet secluded beaches, expansive surfing beaches, and loads of beaches in between.
 Here are a few family-friendly beaches to help you get started exploring Orange County’s beaches with the family.

 For surfing, the community of Huntington Beach, also known as Surf City USA, is the place to be.
 Bring your board or rent a board and take a lesson from one of the local surf schools.
-Visit the Huntington Beach website to learn more about riding the waves in Surf City USA.
+Riding the waves here should be anyone’s California road trip goal, and remember that kids will have an easier time getting up than adults.

 Families interested in a surfing vacation may want to stay at the Hyatt Regency Huntington Beach Resort and Spa.
 With pedestrian overpass access to Huntington Beach, Tose on the Nose surf program, and beach cruiser bikes, the resort is well-suited to families wanting to explore the community’s five beaches – Huntington State Beach, Huntington City Beach, Huntington Dog Beach, Bolsa Chica State Beach and Sunset Beach.
 Want more Huntington Beach inspiration?
 Check out this great post by our friends at Luxe Travel Family!